karthiknadig/multievent/README.md

 def _run_this():
     time.sleep(5)
-    cancel()
+    cancel()  # see NOTE below.

 t = threading.Thread(target=_run_this)
 t.start()

-# wait is blocked until either one fo the events is set or
+# wait is blocked until either one of the events is set or
 # cancel is called
 wait()
+# NOTE: Cancellation ends all monitoring.
+You have to call
+# wait_for_multiple_events, and get a new wait function.
 ```

 #### Wait for specified count of events